byunghun3/national-park-finder/client/README.md

 This was my first time building a backend and a REST API.
 I learned how to build and connect a database with Mongoose/MongoDB, how to call and receive different HTTP requests between the REST API and frontend, and how to authenticate users with JWT and Express middleware function.

-I got familiar with using MongoDB Atlas and Postman to get a visual for the database and test HTTP requests.
+I got familiar with using MongoDB Compass and Postman to get a visual for the database and test HTTP requests.

 I built most of the UI from scratch, including the modals and grey background overlay.
 I only used MUI for Select components, because the HTML select element isn't the best.